96boards/opencv-color-tracking-demo/README.md

   ```
   Note that numpy install takes a while.
 Good time to get some tea.

-  Now install a couple packages to support the colorIsolationApp.py
+  Now install a couple packages required by the *colorIsolationApp.py*
   ```
   sudo apt-get install python-tk pip install Pillow --user